Welcome to WeFood, Finland’s first ever supermarket selling surplus food

-The volunteer-run, innovative WeFood store will open in the capital Helsinki this year.
-The store sells food products for 20 to 80 percent below normal prices.
+The volunteer-run, innovative WeFood store opened in the capital Helsinki in 2018.
+The store sells food products for 20 to 50 percent below normal prices.
 The profits are used to support Finn Church Aid’s development cooperation helping the poorest.

 ”Many benefit from the WeFood supermarket, because it prevents food waste, supports people in third-world countries, and gives volunteers a meaningful way to participate,” says WeFood project manager Else Hukkanen.